sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - abstract algebra.markdown

 said to <span class="define">be over $\sigma$</span> or <span class="define">extend $\sigma$;</span>
 if $\sigma$ is identity,
 embedding $\tau$, called <span class="define">embedding of $E$ over $F$</span>;
-diagrams in  show these embedding extensions
+diagrams in the figure show these embedding extensions

 </div>